-There is very little difference between private and public hospitals, with the quality of care being extremely high in both.
-Keep in mind that you cannot see a specialist without obtaining a referral from your General Practitioner (GP), however, referrals are not always easy to get.
-You may find that you need to attend several GP appointments before you can get a referral.
+There is very little difference between private and public hospitals, with the quality of care being quite high in both.
+Keep in mind that you generally cannot see a specialist without obtaining a referral from your General Practitioner (GP).
+This is not universally so, so check ahead and save time.
+Should a referral be needed, be aware that you may find that you need to attend several GP appointments before one is given.
 That’s why it’s important to register with a GP soon after you arrive in the country.
-In most cases, you should register with a GP no more than 15 minutes’ travel distance from your home (exceptions apply).
+In most cases, you'll need to register with a GP that is no more than 15 minutes’ travel distance from your home (exceptions apply).
+Part of the reason is so that, if necessary, they can easily make a visit at your home!

 Download the 'Healthcare in the Netherlands' brochure, produced by the Dutch Ministry of Health, Welfare and Sport, for more information.